 Tips and Tricks for Chicken Cacciatore

-- To make this chicken cacciatore recipe dairy-free, simply omit the butter and replace with non-dairy butter substitute or additional olive oil as needed.
+- To make this recipe dairy-free, simply omit the butter and replace it with a non-dairy butter substitute or additional olive oil as needed.

 - Tomatoes.
-I often like to use a mixture of canned and raw tomatoes in different recipes.
+I often like to use a mixture of canned and raw tomatoes.
 To be entirely honest, I don’t have a real reason for this other than personal habit, so feel free to substitute the raw Roma tomatoes with one (28 ounce) can of diced tomatoes.

 - The wine is optional (but recommended).
 Feel free to leave out the wine and substitute with additional chicken broth.
 You may also want to consider adding 1-2 tablespoons of balsamic vinegar with the tomatoes.

 - Don’t feel pressured to add specific vegetables.
 And by that I mean…mushrooms.
 Not everyone loves mushrooms.
 If you’re one of those people, simply leave them out.
 Fortunately, it’s not a deal breaker for a delicious Chicken Cacciatore Recipe.